-- Review the physiology of the skin barrier and how moisturizers can improve this function.
+Identify the physiology of the skin barrier and how moisturizers can improve its function.

-- Identify the role of moisturizers in the management of a patient with an impaired skin barrier.
+Assess the role of moisturizers in managing patients with an impaired skin barrier.

-- Identify the importance of collaboration amongst interprofessional team members to improve outcomes for a patient using moisturizers to increase their skin barrier protection in the management of atopic dermatitis.
+Communicate the importance of collaboration among interprofessional team members to improve outcomes for patients using moisturizers to increase their skin barrier protection in managing atopic dermatitis.

-To discuss moisturizers of the skin, we need a brief discussion on the skin barrier structure and function and the mechanism of maintaining water balance.
 The stratum corneum, the outermost layer of the epidermis, is the primary physiologic barrier of the skin and is of critical importance in maintaining water balance.
 The role of water within the stratum corneum is pivotal to maintaining normal skin integrity and turnover.
-Water allows for the increased flexibility of the tissues and is a crucial component of the enzymatic reactions responsible for cleavage of the corneodesmosomal connections between corneocytes during the desquamation process.
+Water allows for the increased flexibility of the tissues and is a crucial component of the enzymatic reactions responsible for the cleavage of corneodesmosomal connections between corneocytes during the desquamation process.
 Below a critical water concentration, the corneodesmosomal connections remain intact, which results in a build-up of corneocytes and the appearance of dry, flaky skin.

-Organized in a “bricks and mortar” structure, the stratum corneum is composed of a variety of proteins and lipids.
-Corneocytes have a tight organization in an interlocking and overlapping fashion, surrounded by a lipid lamella.
-The major lipids involved in this structure are ceramides, cholesterol, and free fatty acids, which are synthesized by the keratinocytes, and stored in secretory granules.
-These granules get released at a slow rate under normal conditions, but upon insult to the barrier, they undergo rapid secretion.
-The acute barrier disruption results in loss of the calcium gradient, which is an important regulator in the secretion of these granules.
+The stratum corneum comprises various proteins and lipids, organized in a “bricks and mortar” structure.
+Corneocytes have a tight organization in an interlocking and overlapping fashion, surrounded by lipid lamella.
+The major lipids in this structure are ceramides, cholesterol, and free fatty acids, which are synthesized by the keratinocytes and stored in secretory granules.
+Under normal conditions, these granules get released slowly, but upon insult to the barrier, they undergo rapid secretion.
+The acute barrier disruption results in the loss of the calcium gradient, an important regulator in the secretion of these granules.

 Issues of Concern

 Dry skin has many causes, including frequent hand washing, exposure to harsh chemicals, low ambient humidity, and medical conditions like atopic dermatitis, ichthyosis, and psoriasis.
-The goals of moisturizing the skin are to improve the appearance and function of the skin.
-In patients with medical conditions associated with impaired barrier function of the skin, like atopic dermatitis, the diligent use of moisturizers is a fundamental component of their treatment.
+The goal of moisturizing the skin is to improve its appearance and function.
+In patients with medical conditions associated with impaired skin barrier function, like atopic dermatitis, the diligent use of moisturizers is a fundamental component of their treatment.

-The choice of moisturizing agents can be adjusted to best fit the needs of a patient.
-Factors like acne, flaking, hyperkeratosis, itching, or sensitive skin merit consideration when making recommendations of a moisturizing agent.
+The choice of moisturizing agents can be adjusted to best-fit patients' needs.
+Factors like acne, flaking, hyperkeratosis, itching, or sensitive skin merit consideration when recommending a moisturizing agent.

 Types of Moisturizers

-Moisturizers divide into several categories, and their functions include preventing water loss through the skin, adding water to the skin, and reducing visible flakes.
+Moisturizers can be divided into several categories; their functions include preventing water loss through the skin, adding water to the skin, and reducing visible flakes.
 In recent years, with a fuller understanding of the structure and function of the skin barrier, the science of moisturizer development has advanced significantly.
 As a result, modern moisturizers frequently combine ingredients with different mechanisms of action to achieve specific results.

-Occlusive moisturizers prevent evaporation of water or reduce transepidermal water loss (TEWL) from the skin by forming a barrier.
+Occlusive moisturizers prevent water evaporation or reduce transepidermal water loss (TEWL) from the skin by forming a barrier.
 This barrier allows replenishment of the water content of the stratum corneum by the deeper layers of the epidermis and dermis.

-Petrolatum is the classic example of an occlusive moisturizer, and it is the most effective.
-It reduces water loss through the epidermis by nearly 99%.
+Petrolatum is a classic example of an occlusive moisturizer and the most effective, reducing water loss through the epidermis by nearly 99%.
 Many other substances can serve as occlusive moisturizers:

 - Animal Fats: Mink oil, emu oil, lanolin